-Members of UGA Law School’s First Amendment Clinic moderated and presented during the 33rd annual Georgia Bar, Media & Judiciary Conference.
+Attorneys from the UGA Law School’s First Amendment Clinic moderated and presented during the 33rd annual Georgia Bar, Media & Judiciary Conference.

-Legal fellow Allyson Veile presented on her research about the history of public records laws in Georgia as part of a panel moderated by UGA law and journalism professor Jonathan Peters titled, “The Georgia Open Records Act at 65: Challenges and Opportunities, Both New and Old.”
+Legal fellow Allyson Veile presented from her research about the history of public records laws in Georgia as part of a panel moderated by UGA law and journalism professor Jonathan Peters titled, “The Georgia Open Records Act at 65: Challenges and Opportunities, Both New and Old.”

 Clinic attorney Samantha Hamilton moderated a panel about Georgia RICO and the First Amendment which covered trends across the separate prosecutions of Young Thug, Donald Trump, and Defend the Atlanta Forest protestors.
 Director of UGA Law School’s Criminal Defense Practicum Elizabeth Taxel also participated.